amplab/training/ampcamp/sparkr.md

 usb/$ R CMD javareconf -e
 </pre>

+__NOTE__ (Mac OS Yosemite users): if you encounter issues similar to [this one](http://stackoverflow.com/questions/26489928/cant-load-x11-in-r-after-os-x-yosemite-upgrade), try re-installing XQuartz as one of the answers suggests.

 ### Getting the dataset
 Please follow the instructions on the <a href="getting-started.html">Getting Started</a>
 page to download and unpack the `training-downloads.zip` file.